Yixuan-Xiong/happy-or-sad-autism-game/README.md

 IMAGE_FOLDER_PATH = "/Users/xiongyixuan/Desktop/ai code/AI-4-Media-Project-Yixuan-Xiong/target_image" （If can't run， copy the target_image path）

-This is the model， it already in the code, don't need download again: mp_face_mesh = mp.solutions.face_mesh
+This is the model: mp_face_mesh = mp.solutions.face_mesh.
+It already in the code, don't need download again!